 Students are considered in attendance if they arrive at school.
 Students must be present in school for half a day or more, in order to participate in extracurricular activities.

 Students will be considered an Early Dismissal if they leave school ten minutes prior to the end of the school day.

 Prompt arrival to school is expected of all students.
 Lateness/tardiness disrupts the class and causes loss of instructional time.
 Any child who arrives at school after 9:15 a.m. is considered tardy.
 Tardiness is monitored and frequent tardiness will be reported to the attendance officer.

 Books are loaned to the students by the school district, and it is expected that the books will be returned at the end of the school year in the same condition which they were given out.
 Students will be charged for the books that are lost or damaged.

-The Valley Central School District contracts with the Orange County Transit.
+The Valley Central School District contracts with the First Student Bus Company.
 If you have issues with Transportation, please contact our Transportation Dept., (845) 457-2400 ext.
 18115 or email email@example.com

 The following rules have been established in order to ensure the safety of all students who ride buses:

 - Follow the direction of the bus driver at all times

 - Keep all parts of your body and all objects in the bus

 - No pushing, shoving, or fighting at any time